 Introduction to the Theater

 This course examines how theater differs from other arts and how theatrical artists go about their jobs in bringing a play to life on stage.
 This examination is accomplished through a series of performance or creative assignments.
 The class is divided into four sections, two meeting in the morning and two in the afternoon.
-Plays, problems, and exercises are performed and discussed in the sectional meetings; about every other week, sections are combined for lectures and demonstrations.
+Plays, problems and exercises are performed and discussed in the sectional meetings; about every other week, sections are combined for lectures and demonstrations.
 The course explores what a play is and how it is structured.
 Assignments consist of a series of playwriting problems and one acting problem, which students perform in class working in teams.
-In addition, students read at least five plays and a series of essays about the theory and practice of the theater, complete a series of brief written assignments, and take written examinations.
-As a culmination of the work, each student writes, directs, and presents to the class a final short play, working with fellow students.
+In addition, students read at least five plays and a series of essays about the theory and practice of the theater, complete a series of brief written assignments and take written examinations.
+As a culmination of the work, each student writes, directs and presents to the class a final short play, working with fellow students.
 Any student with a general interest in the theater will find this a challenging course, regardless of previous experience.
-Because this course is an introduction to the arts of the theater, it has no prerequisite, but it is a prerequisite to many of the other courses in the department.
+Because this course is an introduction to the arts of the theater, it has no prerequisite, but it is a prerequisite to many other courses in the department.
 This course is a requirement for a major in drama or film.
 This course will be offered every year.